Day One and Day Two attendance is for investors, asset managers, non-bank sellside and sponsoring banks only.

 Europe EQD is the largest multi-asset, volatility and cross-asset systematic investing forum for institutional investors.

 The 8th annual Europe EQD event will feature exclusive presentations and panel discussions from leading researchers, portfolio managers and industry practitioners in quantitative strategies.
-The event also offers opportunities to meet institutional peers and share case studies, while learning of the latest innovations in portfolio diversification.
+The event also offers opportunities to meet institutional peers and share case studies, while learning about the latest innovations in portfolio diversification.

 Robert Kosowski is head of the department of finance and professor of finance at Imperial College Business School, Imperial College London.
 He is a research fellow at the Centre for Economic Policy Research (CEPR) and an associate member of the Oxford-Man Institute of Quantitative Finance at Oxford University.